Schools are not teaching young adults the skills they need for life.

 What is the parent's role in the program?

-No. Winners are randomly selected based off of the amount of points they earn for completing work, watching videos, and finishing challenges.
+No. Winners are selected based off of the amount of points they earn for completing work, watching videos, and finishing challenges.
 The more points they get, the more it increases their chances of winning a reward.
-However, there is no guarantee that a teen will win a reward in the three month program.
+However, there is no guarantee that a participant will win a reward in the three month program.